At St Andrew's Healthcare we have a team of Psychiatrists working across our hospitals in Northampton, Birmingham and Essex.

 Sanjith became Clinical Director for the Women’s Mental Health Pathway in 2015 and has been involved in developing new services including establishing our Women’s Psychiatric Intensive Care Unit (PICU).
 He was heavily involved in implementing outcomes driven, value-based healthcare across the Charity, leading to his appointment as Executive Medical Director in 2018.

-Ash is a Consultant General Adult and Forensic Psychiatrist, Deputy Medical Director, Chair of the Data Subgroup of the national Adult Secure Clinical Reference Group and Clinical member the East Midlands provider collaborative clinical reference group (IMPACT).
+Ash is a Consultant General Adult and Forensic Psychiatrist, Chief Quality Officer, Chair of the Data Subgroup of the national Adult Secure Clinical Reference Group and Clinical member the East Midlands provider collaborative clinical reference group (IMPACT).
 He is also in the final year of an MBA at Henley Business School.

-He has 18 years experience working in secure care, across all levels of adult security with also extensive experience in adolescent secure services.
-He has been in several clinical and medical management leadership positions including Clinical Director and Associate Medical Director positions.
+He has more than 18 years experience working in secure care, across all levels of adult security with also extensive experience in adolescent secure services.
+He has been in several clinical and medical management leadership positions including Clinical Director and Associate Medical Director.
 His key interests lie in the clinical governance and quality improvement of secure services, in particular reducing restrictive practices, best practice in risk assessment and management and use of technology to improve quality and reduce waste.

 Dr Katina Anagnostakis joined St Andrew’s from the NHS as a Consultant Forensic Psychiatrist in 2008.
 Her clinical focus has been in adult forensic mental health services, especially where there is complex co-morbidity with personality disorder.